Lila Downs

-Biography
+Early life

 Lila Downs was born on 9 September 1968, in Tlaxiaco, Oaxaca, Mexico.
 She is the daughter of Anita Sánchez, a Mixtec cabaret singer and Allen Downs, a Scottish-American professor of art and cinematographer from Minnesota.
 From an early age Downs showed interest in music.
 At the age of eight she began singing rancheras and other traditional Mexican songs.
 She began her professional career singing with mariachis.
 At fourteen she moved to the United States with her parents.
 She studied voice in Los Angeles and learned English, which her father helped her to perfect.
 When she was 16, her father died, and she decided to return to her native town Tlaxiaco with her mother.

-One day while she was working in a store in the Mixtec mountains a man came in to ask her to translate his son's death certificate.
+One day while she was working in a store in the Mixtec mountains, a man came in to ask her to translate his son's death certificate.
 She read that he had drowned trying to cross the border into the United States.
-This deeply affected her and has continued to influence her work.
+This deeply affected her and has continued to her work.
 She talked about this in an NPR interview about her 2001 release entitled Border.

-Although today Downs is proud of her origins there was a time when she felt shame regarding her Native American roots.
+Although today Downs is proud of her origins there was a time when she felt shame regarding her Indigenous roots.
 "I was embarrassed to have Indian blood.
 I was embarrassed that my mother spoke her language in public."
 This led her on a path to find herself, which included dropping out of college, dyeing her hair blonde and following the band The Grateful Dead.
 After some time Downs found herself back in Oaxaca, a city in southern Mexico, working at her mother's auto parts store, where she met her future husband and musical collaborator, tenor saxophonist Paul Cohen.

 Downs studied Anthropology at the University of Minnesota and voice in New York.
 Later she attended the Institute of Science and Arts of Oaxaca in Mexico to complete her studies.

 At 25, after completing academic and music studies, Downs decided to return to Tlaxiaco.
 Paul Cohen always encouraged her musical ventures, and she joined a group percussion called Yodoyuxi's Cadets.
 Because Paul Cohen had business in the United States she began to live in both Minnesota and Oaxaca.

 During her stay in Minnesota, Downs formed a group called La Trova Serrana which achieved great popularity among the Latin community within the United States, singing songs about the Zapotec values and culture.
-Upon her return to Mexico she started singing in bars, restaurants and clubs in the City of Oaxaca, as well as the city of Philadelphia and the state California in the United States, always with the support of US saxophonist Paul Cohen.
+Upon her return to Mexico she started singing in bars, restaurants and clubs in the City of Oaxaca, as well as the city of Philadelphia and the state of California, always with the support of US saxophonist Paul Cohen.
 She received many positive critical reviews, which led to her decision to undertake an extensive tour of Mexico.